 William Pierce transformed the White resistance, turning us away from hopelessly outdated and sterile conservatism; away from the insanity of “preserving” an old order which didn’t even exist anymore; away from the madness of reforming an enemy-designed System; away from the delusion that we, with our race’s ever-dwindling percentage of an ever more befuddled population, can vote our way out of . . . → Read More: Tomorrow’s Religion

 How did William Pierce’s religion, Cosmotheism, begin?
 How did it develop?
 Robert Griffin asked Dr. Pierce these and other questions, and here are the answers.

 an excerpt from The Fame of a Dead Man’s Deeds by Robert S. Griffin

 DR. PIERCE TOLD ME that during the early 1970s he formulated a race-based religious orientation to provide the spiritual basis for the direction he was taking with the National Alliance.
 He needed a name for what he had put together, he said, and he came up with Cosmotheism.
 He’s not sure whether he ran across the term in an encyclopedia or made it up.
-One day when I was in his office with him in . . . → Read More: Discovering Cosmotheism
+One day when I was in his office with him in West Virginia, I asked him to help me understand what Cosmotheism was about.
+He rose from his desk and went . . . → Read More: Discovering Cosmotheism

 For the first time in written form, an important speech by William Luther Pierce (pictured), delivered at the National Alliance offices in Arlington, Virginia in 1977